-If you get bored with your own water or villa, there is also a main pool and beach if you fancy seeing others.
+If you get bored with your own water or villa at Velassaru Maldives, there is also a main pool and beach if you fancy seeing others.
 We didn’t, but we noticed they were always full.

 Remember when I said it could rain?
 Worry not.
 The spa will be your safe place.
 On the picture above, it was actually pouring with rain – but as it was hot, I figured ‘why not?’.
 We actually went every day for massages as they were excellent and a perfect way to end the day.
 A 1-hour massage costs $100.